 Common signs and symptoms

-Antibiotic-associated diarrhea is likely to begin about five to 10 days after starting antibiotic therapy.
+Antibiotic-associated diarrhea is likely to begin about a week after you start the antibiotic therapy.
 Sometimes, however, diarrhea and other symptoms may not appear for days or even weeks after you've finished antibiotic treatment.

 When to see a doctor